juzhang/mapclient-fai-workshop/doc/workshop_prep.rst

 plugins, you should familiarise yourself with Python and these libraries.

-In the :doc:`map_installation` guide we will cover the installation of these libraries.
+The :doc:`map_installation` guide covers the installation of these libraries.